gcweeks/noncents-api-docs/source/includes/_users.md

 }
 ```

-> If the bank requires a code that they sent to the user's email/phone (chase/bofa only), you will instead be given a list of devices so the user can select which device they want the code sent to
+> If the bank requires a code that they sent to the user's email/phone (Chase only), you will instead be given a list of devices so the user can select which device they want the code sent to

 ```json
 {